Medical Misdiagnosis Lawyer in Chicago

 Susan Loggans Law

-Have you suffered from a medical misdiagnosis in the Chicagoland area?
 It is in your best interest to get legal representation as soon as possible.
-Contact Susan E. Loggans & Associates and talk to a personal injury attorney today.
+Contact Susan E. Loggans & Associates P.C. and talk to a personal injury attorney today.

-You may be entitled to compensation due to medical malpractice.
 Let us evaluate your claim and see if you are viable for a payout.
-The attorneys at Susan E. Loggans & Associates have years of experience in diagnosis-related cases, and have even had a case with a $15.7 million dollar payout.
+The attorneys at Susan E. Loggans & Associates P.C. have years of experience in diagnosis-related cases, and have even had a case with a $15.7 million dollar payout.

 You have a right to your health and way of life.
-Call (312) 201-8600 or schedule an appointment online using our form below for your free non-obligation consultation today.
+Call (312) 588-9773 or schedule an appointment online using our form below for your no-obligation, free consultation today.